 You can use integer constants by typing them in decimal or hexadecimal notation and an appropriate PUSHi instruction will automatically be generated.
-The following creates code to add 2 and 3 resulting in 5 and then computes the bitwise assembly { 2 3 add "abc" and }
+The following creates code to add 2 and 3 resulting in 5 and then computes the bitwise and with the string "abc".
+Strings are stored left-aligned and cannot be longer than 32 bytes.